zhiqiangf/eco-gotests/tests/sriov/ACTUAL_BUGGY_CODE_FOUND.md

       "cniVersion": "...",
       "name": "...",
       "type": "sriov",
-      # ❌ NO resourceName here!
+      # ❌ NO resourceName in config! (but it IS in annotations!)
       # ❌ NO pciAddress here!
       ...
     }
+metadata:
+  annotations:
+    k8s.v1.cni.cncf.io/resourceName: "openshift.io/test-sriov-nic"  ✅ HERE!
 ```

+**CRITICAL**: resourceName is in the annotation (which is fine) but MISSING from the CNI config JSON (where CNI plugin needs it)!

 ---